catty-project/catty/README.md

 ```

 # Project Status
-The project is developing (means unstable), and has not a release version yet, but it will be coming soon!
+The project is developing (means unstable), and has not a release version yet, but it will come soon!

+#*Welcome to join me!*